When you see a neighborhood for the first time, the most important thing

 neighborhood in particular, the problem can be considered acute.

-that the Clearview St / Barnes St neighborhood has more single mother
+Clearview St / Barnes St neighborhood about it; they already know.
+26.5%

 Notable & Unique: Occupations